 Why the 17th Amendment?
-What enormous forces convinced the people, states, and congress to trade a proven, stable governing form for an unstable and dangerous system?
+What enormous forces convinced the people, states and congress to trade a proven and stable governing form for an unstable and dangerous system?

 Perhaps from the moment New Hampshire, the ninth state, ratified the Constitution in June 1788 the freedom-enhancing lessons of indirect elections began to wane in our national psyche.
 Tocqueville wrote, ”Men living in democratic ages do not readily comprehend the utility of forms . . . (in fact,) they feel an instinctive contempt for them.”
 In 1838, Abraham Lincoln lamented diminishing appreciation of the principles and protections afforded in the Constitution.2

 What were these perceived ills?
-In the decades following the Civil War, people gradually associated indirect election of senators with an outmoded, plutocratic Constitution.
-By contrast, many regarded direct election with reform, faith in the people, and progress.5 Progressives’ complaints fell into four broad categories: legislative deadlock, bribery/corruption, populism/progressivism, and political forces at the state level.
+In the decades following the Civil War people gradually associated indirect election of senators with an outmoded and plutocratic Constitution.
+By contrast, many regarded direct election with reform, faith in the people and progress.5 Progressives’ complaints fell into four broad categories: legislative deadlock, bribery/corruption, populism/progressivism, and political forces at the state level.

 Populism and Progressivism.
-These mass movements did the most, perhaps incalculable harm, to the intellectual and structural underpinnings of our Constitution.
+These mass movements did the most and perhaps incalculable harm to the intellectual and structural underpinnings of our Constitution.
 William Jennings Bryan led the late-19th century Populist Movement, which distrusted the power afforded to wealth.
 It took aim at the senate.
 The Progressive Movement grew out of populism; both advocated:

 • An income tax.

 • Free coinage of silver to encourage inflation.

 • Government ownership of railroads and other large businesses.